GoHypernet/Galileo-sdk/docs/src/stations.rst

 .. image:: images/stations_volume_mount_path.png

-Optionally, a host path may be specified if you wish to expose a location on your LZ's hard drive.
+Optionally, a host path may be specified if you wish to expose a location on your host machine's hard drive that is running an LZ.
 First navigate to the Host Paths settings.

 .. image:: images/stations_volume_add_host_path.png

-Then write in the path on the host machine that you wish to expose at the mount path that was already set above.
+Then specify the path on the host machine that you wish to expose at the mount path that was already set above.

 .. image:: images/stations_volume_set_host_path.png

-Caution: Every job that is submitted within this Station context will mount all volumes specified here (this is why the mount path for a volume must be unique).
-If you specifiy a host path for a volume, be sure that this path exists on all hosts running an LZ that is attached to this station, otherwise jobs submitted to machines without the specified host path will error at container run time.
+**Note:** Every job that is submitted within this Station context will mount all volumes specified here (this is why the mount path for a volume must be unique for a given Station).
+If you specifiy a host path for a volume, be sure that this path exists on all hosts running an LZ that is attached to this station.
+Otherwise, jobs submitted to LZ's on machines in which the specified host path does not exist will error at container run time.

-If you are running windows containers, you must provide mount paths that are Windows compatible, e.g. C:\\Users\\Public or D: if you want to mount the entire D drive.
-For example, if you want do expose you E: drive as a volume, your host path and mount path should both be entered as E: with no trailing slash.
+**Note:** If you are running windows containers, you must provide mount paths that are Windows compatible, e.g. C:\\Users\\Public or D: if you want to mount the entire D drive.
+For example, if you want to expose your E: drive as a volume, your mount path and host path should both be entered as E: with no trailing slash.

 Station Queues
 ----------------